pieroxy/conkw/doc/GRABBER_HTTP_ENDPOINT.md

 As this is a `TimeThrottledGrabber`, you can define `ttl` and `errorTtl`.
 [See here for more details](CONFIGURE.md).
 The default ttl is 1 second.

+For each endpoint being monitored, you can define:

+* its name on the metric path
+* the URL being monitored
+* A timeout for the http request.
+The default timeout is 500ms.
+If the url fetching times out:
+    * The grabber will report an error.
+    * The size will be set to zero.
+    * Both time metrics will be set to the actual time.
+    * All regexps will report `found` and `matched` to be zero.
-For each endpoint being monitored, you can define its name on the metric path and the URL being monitored, as well as a set of regular expressions that can either match the whole body or a part of it.
-If the `number` property is set to `true`, the matching area will be converted to a Double.
+* A set of regular expressions that can either match the whole body or a part of it.
+    * If the `number` property is set to `true`, the matching area will be converted to a Double.
 Here is the explanation for the three endpoints defined above:

 ### home
 This one monitors the home page of the website `http://myservice.com/` under the `home` keyword.
 Additionally, it will try to capture the content of the `<code class=\"version\">` html tag under the `version` keyword.

+If the document takes more than 250ms to be fetched, the grabber will report an error.
+See above for details.

 Note: It is not a good idea to parse HTML with a regexp.
 Hopefully, it's my website, so I control how the HTML is generated.
 So this basic pattern matching is actually acceptable.